-The Board has determined that each of Dr. Brown and Messrs.
-Haworth, Henderson, Pond, Stonecipher, Wampler and Warden are independent, as defined by NASDAQ.
+The Board has determined that each of Dr. Brown, the Hon.
+Wampler and Messrs.
+Haworth, Henderson, Pond, Stonecipher and Warden are independent, as defined by NASDAQ.
 In addition, the Board of Directors has determined that Mr. Henderson is an "audit committee financial expert" as defined in the regulations promulgated by the SEC under the Sarbanes-Oxley Act of 2002.